Speedmaster vs Aqua Terra: Which Omega Should You Buy?

 3. Aqua Terra Worldtimer

-The Aqua Terra Worldtimer adds a travel-focused complication to the Aqua Terra collection.
-The dial features a detailed world map at the center along with a rotating 24-hour ring and city ring that allows the wearer to read multiple time zones at once.
+Aqua Terra Worldtimer adds a travel complication to the line.
+A detailed world map sits at the center of the dial, ringed by a rotating 24-hour scale and a city ring, so you can read multiple time zones at a glance.

 Key Specifications